Evergreenies/borrowing_service/README.md

 # Borrowings Service

-This is one of the service that implemented for learning twelve-factor-app-framework.
+This is one of the service that implemented for learning `twelve-factor-app-framework`.

 ## Borrowing Service Endpoints and Database Schema